anasselhoud/PRODynamics/doc/doc_central_storage.md

 def get(self, ref_name=None):
     """Try to get a reference in the storage determined by the strategy of the central storage."""
 ```

+### ⚠️ Keep in mind

+This documentation is meant to explain how the object `CentralStorage` has been developped and what are its main methods.

+**However**, the way the object is used is **out of the scope** of this specific documentation, **especially the conditions to decide to either send or retrieve products** from the central storage.

+This has to be defined at the level of the `ManufLine` process, not the `CentralStorage` object.